henryw374/henryw374.github.io.old/_posts/2022-02-09-clojurescript-jar-embeds-other-libs.md

 for a long time because those libraries didn't change.
 Now e.g. clojure.data.json has changed, hence why I hit the problem.

-A handy technique to answer the question 'where on the classpath is namespace xy.z' getting loaded from is to call `io/resource` on it.
+A handy technique to answer the question 'where on the classpath is namespace x.y.z getting loaded from?'' is to call `io/resource` on it.
 Doing that with data.json and Clojurescript in the classpath gives result as follows:

 ```clojure